JoshOBrien/exiftoolr/README.md

 **exiftoolr** makes a reasonable attempt to find local copies of Perl and ExifTool, and in most cases will need no hints to find them.
-For situations in which you need more control over which Perl or Exiftool is used, use the `configure_exiftool` and/or `configure_perl` executables or, alternatively, set the `
+For situations in which want more control over which Perl or ExifTool is used, set their paths with either an explicit call to `configure_exiftool()` or by setting the environment variables `"ET_PERL_PATH"` and `"ET_EXIFTOOL_PATH"`.

 ## Usage